Tutorial

 What this replaces: Manually checking Reddit every day, bookmarking interesting threads, and then never actually writing about them.

-How it works: A research cron runs on a schedule, searches for trending keywords, and produces a summary of what’s hot.
-The agent can even draft article outlines based on what’s trending.
+How it works: A scheduled task runs automatically, searches for trending keywords, and produces a summary of what’s hot.

 3. Product Management and Store Operations